USEPA/ORD_SAB_Model/Version_History/2_0/Census_Tables/README.md

+# THESE FILES HAVE BEEN DEPRECATED
+Please use crosswalk files from version 2.1

 ### Census Tables

 The table to join census blocks to service areas has been updated with a new weighting metric using Microsoft building footprints.
 The block file still contains area based weights.
 Tables are also now available to join block groups and tracts to service area boundaries.